dagraham/etm-dgraham/README.md

 of the `@z` and timezone.
 Still less probably, one that floats and this requires the addition of the `@z` and 'float'.

+#### relative datetimes

+Relative datetimes can be entered using period strings either instead of or in addition to datetimes using the format:

+    [datetime] [period string]

+Either the datetime or the period string is required but both are allowed.
+The period string must begin with either a plus or a minus sign.

+If the datetime is omitted and
+* the period string involves d (days), w (weeks) or M (months), then the assumed datetime is the current date,
+* the period string involves only h (hours) or m (minutes), then the assumed datetime is the current time

+Examples supposing it is currently 1:20pm on July 15:

+	+1h30m     => 2:50pm on July 15
+	+3d        => July 18
+	8a         => 8am on July 15
+	8a +1h30m  => 9:30am on July 15
+	8a +3d     => 8am on July 18

 #### tab completion